How to enable Confluence AI: A step-by-step guide

 Common mistakes and tips for success

-Getting the feature turned on is just the first step.
-To make sure it’s actually useful for your team, here are a few tips to help you avoid some common bumps in the road.
+Getting the feature turned on is a great start.
+To make sure it’s truly useful for your team, here are a few tips to help you move forward.

 Beyond the basics: What to do next